 Languages: English, Spanish, Chinese (Simplified), Chinese (Traditional), French, German, Japanese, Portuguese (Brazil)

 Audiences: IT professionals

-Credit toward certification: MCTS
+Credit toward certification: MCP, MCSE

 This exam measures your ability to accomplish the technical tasks listed below.
 The percentages indicate the relative weight of each major topic area on the exam.
 The higher the percentage, the more questions you are likely to see on that content area on the exam.
 View video tutorials about the variety of question types on Microsoft exams.